 WHAT SHOULD WE TELL THE CUSTOMER?

-I was then asked, “What should we tell the customer?” to which I replied, “That we have a difference of opinion.
+I was then asked, “What should we tell the customer?” to which I replied, “That you an I have a difference of opinion.
 What would you like to tell them?”
 Silence.
 Pause.
 “I’m not sure”.
 In the end, I agreed (and should not have), that they could communicate I was leaving to develop my business.
 They asked me to not discuss my reasons for leaving with anyone.
-Red flags kept coming.
+Red flags.

 THE FUTURE OF NURSING